BitMob/cv.mafmadmaf.com/src/content/intros/exp.md

 2012 - 2015

 Focused on [infographic](https://maf-works.com/work/infographic-collection-1) design, with excellent analytical skills and data processing capabilities, designed information graphics for the cover story for each issue of the magazine, creatively using a variety of skills, such as illustration and photography, which could always bring fresh designs to the magazine as well as its readers and clients.
+Trusted by Mr. Feng Xincheng, the former editor-in-chief of Neweekly, followed him to his new startup as design director for publication design and product design, including several brand design and mobile application UI.

 ### Freelance graphic designer / Illustrator